Ashleigh Goddard

-Ashleigh Goddard is an English footballer who played for London Bees and Crystal Palace.
+Ashleigh Jane Goddard (born 19 April 1992) is an English footballer who plays for Stevenage.
+She previously played for London Bees and Crystal Palace.
 Goddard started her career at Arsenal.

 As a child Ashleigh Goddard won the reality show Wayne Rooney's Street Striker.

+Club career

+She began her career in the youth academy at Arsenal between 2000 and 2010.

+She joined FA Women's National League Division One South East club Queens Park Rangers in summer 2024.
+She joined Stevenage in July 2025.